slatedocs/slate/source/index.html.md

-sub | true | Subject, this should be the lock's ID nbf | true | Not before, a Unix timestamp indicating the earliest date the request is valid from iat | true | Issued at, the current Unix timestamp exp | true | Expires, a Unix timestamp indicating when the request should expire, most requests should only be valid for a few seconds, a minute at most operation | true | A JSON object containing the instructions of the lock
+sub | true | Subject, this should be the lock's ID nbf | true | Not before, a Unix timestamp indicating the earliest date the request is valid from iat | true | Issued at, the current Unix timestamp exp | true | Expires, a Unix timestamp indicating when the request should expire, requests to change the lock status should be valid for up to one minute, other requests can have a much longer expiry time jti | false (but highly recommended) | User generated, unique ID used for tracking the request status and preventing replay attacks.
+UUIDs are recommended here. operation | true | A JSON object containing the instructions of the lock

 The operation object definition is as follows